HDMS Allart (1807)

 HDMS Allart, a brig launched at Copenhagen in June 1807, was amongst the ships taken by the British after the second Battle of Copenhagen.
 In British service, she was recaptured by Danish-Norwegian gunboats after venturing too close inshore.
 Her subsequent service was in the Dano-Norwegian Navy's Norwegian Brig Division, which harried enemy frigates and convoys in Norwegian waters.
+In 1812, she was captained by Ulrich Anton Schønheyder.
+His father was after the mother's death married to Joachime Catharine Benzon (1757-1836).
 On the separation of Denmark from Norway in 1814, Allart transferred to the Norwegian navy, who sold her in 1825.

 Origin and capture

 Allart was one of a second series of four brigs that the Dano-Norwegian navy built to a design by Ernst Wilhelm Stibolt, and highly similar to that of the four brigs of the Lougen class.
 The British seized three of each class after the surrender of the Dano-Norwegian fleet.
 The British took Allart into service as Allart, (or Alaart).

 British service

 Allart arrived at Chatham on 15 December 1807.
 She then spent the next six months until 16 May 1808 being fitted.
 Commander James Tillard commissioned her in February.

 On 27 July 1808 Alaart recaptured the sloop Goede Hoepe.

 In 1808 Alaart was with Admiral Saumarez's fleet, which was blockading Rager Vik (Ragerswik or Rogerswick or Russian: Baltiyskiy) where the Russian fleet was sheltering after the British 74-gun third rates Implacable and Centaur had destroyed the Russian 74-gun Vsevolod.
 Saumarez wanted to attack the fleet and ordered Baltic and Erebus to be prepared as fireships.
 However, reconnaissance by Salsette, among other vessels, revealed that the Russians had stretched a chain across the entrance to the harbor, impeding an attack by fireships.
 Still, on 13 September the British made a half-hearted attempt, with Erebus leading, and Salsette, Magnet, Allart, and the hired armed cutter Swan providing cover.
 The attack failed, with the loss of one vessel, a Russian brig that the British had taken earlier.
 Saumarez then abandoned the plan.

 On 9 April 1809 Alaart captured the Danish galiot Flyndern while Minx was in sight.
 Nine days later Minx captured the Danish galiot Anna Johanna Christina while Alaart was in sight.

 At some point Alaart sent in her boats at Bornholm where they succeeded in destroying a large vessel under the guns of a Danish battery.

 On 30 April Alaart was among the vessels in company or in sight when Tartar captured the Charlotte.
 In July 1809 Louis A Robinson, Master’s Mate of Alaart, was in a prize that she had taken when two armed Danish boats attacked simultaneously.
 Robinson succeeded in capturing one and repelling the other.
 Then on 9 August he was in charge of another prize when a Danish privateer lugger made three unsuccessful attempts to board his vessel.